tpalmerjr/tmt_interview_backend_django_mid/README.md

 Use Python 3.8+.

+## Setup (For Linux)
 1. Ensure that you have Docker Desktop installed on your computer
 2. Ensure that you have venv installed globally
 3. From the top level directory of this project (where manage.py is located), type:
     1. `docker compose --file docker-compose.dev.yml up -d`
     2. `chmod +x start.sh`
     3. `./start.sh`